Tarmean/tarmean.github.io/OpenRec.md

 - `recurse` should only count as a success if the result differs from the original value.
 Some monad transformer should handle this, but I have not found a nice way to make this composable with user monads yet
 - The `HitTest` implementation can break if users call the function at new types.
 Given `tryQuery @[Int] (\rec ls -> rec (head ls, last ls))`, the recursive call at `(Int, Int)` may be unknown.
 I changed the implementation to always visit unknown types, but could we do something smarter?

-If anyone has ideas I'm all ears!
-There is a reason fast OOP languages tend to run with a JIT compiler - specializing the indirect calls away could make this as fast as hand-written code.
-The [Optimizing SYB is easy!](https://ku-fpg.github.io/papers/Adams-15-OSTIE/) paper may work, though I would be very surprised if Hermit (the GHC transformation DSL it was written in) still builds cleanly.
+If anyone has ideas, or has experience with similar patterns, I'm all ears!

+Also, there is a reason fast OOP languages tend to run with a JIT compiler - specializing the indirect calls away could make this as fast as hand-written code.
+The [Optimizing SYB is easy!](https://ku-fpg.github.io/papers/Adams-15-OSTIE/) paper may work, though last I checked Hermit (the GHC transformation DSL it was written in) was stuck at the GHC 7.4 API.

 Thanks for reading!